tomaskraus/simple-string-pattern/README.md

 SSP consist of _Pattern Body_ (i.e. exact string to match), which can be surrounded by a _*Partial Mark*_ (`...`) on either side, to match the beginning, the end or the inside of the possible _input_.
 There must be exactly one space between a _Partial Mark_ and _Pattern Body_.

 > **Note**: Only the _Pattern Body_ is matched against the input in the matching process.
-Partial Marks only tells how to do the match.
+Partial Marks only tell how to do the match.

 A simplified SSP structure (in an [ABNF](https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_form)):